CANewbould/Euphoria3-standard-libraries/README.md

 Note that all versions of the RDS Interpreter, and most of the OE versions are 32-bit.
 No guarantees can be given if a 64-bit version of the OE Interpeter is used with these library modules!

 Each folder contains a small "readme" file, explaining the contents of the folder.

+Examples of using each version are included in a *demos* folder under each staged version.
+As well as including the original demo files supplied with the RDS distribution, suitably positioned between the versions, there is a set of examples where, instead of incorporating illustrative examples into the embedded documentation of each standard library module, these examples are played out in a "demo".
+So, for example, the file *demos/math.ex* contains within it all the illustrative examples shown in the Open Euphoria documentation for the *std/math.e* module.

+Additionally, to make running these examples easier, a batch file *eu3.bat* is provided in each *demos* folder to set the relevant parameters and call the appropriate interpreter.
+(These act a little like the Open Euphoria *eu.cfg* files.)